PrimedSoftLimited/KoreaApi/ReadMe.md

 - RegisterController (Creating new user)
 - Login controller (Login user via email and password)
 - UserController (show authenticated users profile)
+- GoalController (Perform operations on the goal such as get, post, put, delete)

 # Middleware